Honolulu Police Department: Patrol vehicles

 The Honolulu Police Department is one of the four police departments in the state of Hawaii, being Hawaii County Police on "the big island," Kauai Police Department, and Maui Police Department.
 Officers are permitted to purchase a vehicle for police patrol and for personal usage of any make and model, however it must be approved by the chief and must meet certain police department guidelines.
-The vehicles are unmarked and the officers receive payment for taking care of the vehicle including fuel payment.
+These "subsidized" vehicles are unmarked and the officers receive payment for taking care of the vehicle including fuel payment.
 Although they are unmarked they can be easily identified by a small blue LED light on the roof of the vehicles.
 They are also equipped with sirens to be used for on duty only.
-Hawaii is the only US state in which police officers are permitted to use personal vehicles for official police businesses.
+Hawaii is one of a handful of US states in which police officers are permitted to use personal vehicles for official police businesses.

 Rank structure and insignia

 The Honolulu Police Department follows a paramilitary-like ranking structure.
 The ranks are identified as follows: